 Chasing Kareem: Tracking LeBron James’ pursuit of NBA record

-A look at LeBron James’ pursuit of Kareem Abdul-Jabbar for the NBA’s all-time scoring record.
-Abdul-Jabbar has held the record since April 5, 1984.
+A look at LeBron James’ pursuit of Kareem Abdul-Jabbar for the NBA’s scoring record.
+Abdul-Jabbar has held the record since April 5, 1984:

 Abdul-Jabbar points: 38,387.

-James’ latest game: He scored 37 points on Saturday in the Los Angeles Lakers’ 136-134 win over Sacramento.
+James’ latest game: He scored 24 points Thursday in the Los Angeles Lakers’ 119-115 double-overtime loss to Dallas.

-Potential record-breaker: At his current rate of 29.1 points per game, with 423 points needed to pass Abdul-Jabbar, it would take James 15 games to become the NBA’s scoring leader.
-The Lakers’ 15th game from now is Feb.
-7 at home against Oklahoma City.
+Potential record-breaker: At his current rate of 29.0 points per game, with 399 points needed to pass Abdul-Jabbar, it would take James 14 more games to become the NBA’s scoring leader.
+Assuming he does not miss any games, that makes the potential record-breaker game Feb.
+9 at home against Milwaukee.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports